Connect to Cassandra using CQL shell within Kubernetes Cluster

 type: Opaque

-2. Paste the secret’s encoded password into and run the following command that assumes a macOS machine and issues base64 -d to decode the string.
+This example assumes a macOS machine and uses base64 -d to decode the string.

 echo '<password-string>' | base64 -d

-3. Specify the cass-operator namespace, the authenticated username (as defined in the sample YAML configuration files), and the decoded password.
+4. Use kubectl exec with your cass-operator namespace, the authenticated username (as defined in the YAML configuration files), the decoded password, and the path to cqlsh on the pod:

 Connected to cluster1 at 127.0.0.1:9042.